 3. Minimization of Pain and Distress.
 Describe the interventions including analgesia, anesthesia, sedation, palliative care and humane endpoints to minimize discomfort, distress, pain and injury.

-Note, for applications with due dates on or after May 25, 2016, the method of euthanasia is eliminated from the VAS and is addressed in the FORMS-D Cover Page Supplement or PHS Fellowship Supplemental forms.
+Note, method of euthanasia is addressed in the Cover Page Supplement or PHS Fellowship Supplemental form, depending on the application.

 No, the justification for the number of animals is an element of rigor in the experimental design and should be described in the Research Strategy.
 Applicants must state only the total number of animals proposed in the VAS.

-Beginning May 2016, applicants address the methods of euthanasia in the FORMS D Cover Page Supplement or PHS Fellowship Supplemental form depending on the application.
-If the applicant answers “No” to the question “Is method consistent with AVMA Guidelines?”, they need to describe the method and provide scientific justification.
+No, the method of euthanasia is eliminated from the VAS and is addressed in a series of questions in the Cover Page Supplement or PHS Fellowship Supplemental form, depending on the application.
+If the applicant answers “No” to the question “Is method consistent with AVMA Guidelines?”, they must describe the method and provide scientific justification.

 In most cases, fonts that meet the “no more than 15 characters per linear inch” requirement will also meet the line spacing requirement when “Line Spacing” is set to “Single”.
 When in doubt, print off a sample and use a ruler to verify you do not have more than 6 lines within an inch.